Leoleojames1/ollama_agent_roll_cage/README.md

 After pulling down ollama_agent_roll_cage from github using gitbash (download gitbash), navigate in the folders to ollama_agent_roll_cage/ollama_mod_cage directory, here you will find the following files:
 ```
-ollama_chatbot_class.py - a python class for managing the ollama api communication, TTS/STT Methods, and Conversation Memory.
+ollama_chatbot_class.py - a python class and api for managing the ollama api communication, coqui & whisper TTS/STT Methods, chatbot conversation memory & more.
-ollama_serve_curl.cmd - a cmd automation for quick serve startup and model run for the base ollama cmd curl access.
+oarc_api_START.cmd - main program run point, for oarc api on Windows
-ollama_serve_py.cmd - main program run point, cmd automation for quick serve startup and model run with ollama_chatbot_class.py integration for STT, TTS, conversation history, and more.
+oarc_api_START.sh - main program run point, for oarc api on Linux
 ```
-ollama_serve_llama3_base_py.cmd is the main runpoint for starting the program and opening the server or the virtual enviroment.
+You can now access your local ollama_agent_roll_cage api, by running oarc_api_START.cmd on windows or oarc_api_START.sh

 Once you have a conda env setup & have installed miniconda3, navigate to ollama_agent_roll_cage/ollama_mod_cage, activate py311_ollama in cmd at this location, and run either of the following in cmd:
 ```